August is National Immunization Awareness Month. Below we highlight why vaccines are so important, for the health of moms and babies.

 Vaccines help protect you from diseases but during pregnancy you also pass this protection to your baby.
 That’s why if you’re pregnant, or planning to get pregnant, being up-to-date on all of your vaccinations is so important.
-Because a baby is not able to start getting most of his vaccines until he is at least 2 months old.
+Most babies don’t start getting most vaccinations until they’re 2 months old.
 When you are up-to-date on your vaccines it helps reduce the risk of your baby getting sick and keeps them safe until it’s time to get their own vaccinations

 Chickenpox and rubella (also called German measles) are examples of infections that can harm you and your baby during pregnancy.
 If you’ve had vaccines for these conditions, it means you’re immune and are protected against these diseases.
 But if you haven’t had these vaccinations it’s best to get caught up before you get pregnant.